Who is considered the next of kin for life insurance?

 From there, the next of kin depends on the descending order of your blood relatives.
 In the cases where a minor child is your only living relative, their current guardian may act on their behalf when it comes to making legal decisions regarding your estate.
 Otherwise, the order goes to the next eligible person.

 In most cases, none of your spouse’s relatives can be next of kin.
-However, some states might recognize your in-laws in the next-of-kin order.
+However, some states might recognize your in-laws in the next of kin order.

 Who can you list as next of kin for life insurance purposes?